-• the City of is concerned about the economic viability of slum and within its corporate limits, and WHEREAS, community, a the slum and blighted area projects a negative visual image of the and the economic, social, physical, and cultural well-being of the City is ected by the conditions of this slum and blighted area, and there exists the opportunity to improve, preserve, and re-develop this slum area to the benefit of the community, and WHEREAS, number the slum and blighted area qualifies under the provisions of ordinance passed in Council on , 20 . • the following detrimental conditions have been identified which qualify the tate law and Community Development Block Grant Program requirements: 1) Public Improvements are in a general state of deterioration; or , st 25% of the buildings are deteriorated or deteriorating, and have the ing characteristics: (check one or more boxes that apply) Physical deterioration of buildings or improvements Abandonment of properties Chronic high turnover or vacancy rates in commercial/industrial buildings Significant decline in property values or abnormally low property values in relation to other areas of the community Known or suspected environmental contamination.
-NOW THERI and Blighted EFORE, BE IT RESOLVED, that the following area is designated a "Slum Area" boundaries) (Describe al name of the designated area and describe the location and not Resolved and d agreed upon this day of , 20 .
-Witnessed Signed · ·
+WHEREAS, the City of is concerned about the economic viability of slum and blighted area within its corporate limits, and

+WHEREAS, the slum and blighted area projects a negative visual image of the community, and

+WHEREAS, the economic, social, physical, and cultural well-being of the City is adversely affected by the conditions of this slum and blighted area, and

+WHEREAS, there exists the opportunity to improve, preserve, and re-develop this slum and blighted area to the benefit of the community, and

+WHEREAS, the slum and blighted area qualifies under the provisions of ordinance number passed in Council on , 20 .

+WHEREAS, the following detrimental conditions have been identified which qualify the area under State law and Community Development Block Grant Program requirements:

+- 1) Public Improvements are in a general state of deterioration; or - 2) At least 25% of the buildings are deteriorated or deteriorating, and have the following characteristics: (check one or more boxes that apply) - Physical deterioration of buildings or improvements - Abandonment of properties - Chronic high turnover or vacancy rates in commercial/industrial buildings - Significant decline in property values or abnormally low property values in relation to other areas of the community - Known or suspected environmental contamination.

+NOW THEREFORE, BE IT RESOLVED, that the following area is designated a "Slum and Blighted Area"

+(Include the name of the designated area and describe the location and boundaries)

+(Describe and quantify the selected characteristics of the area and quantify the specific conditions causing the blight)

+Resolved and agreed upon this day of , 20

+Witnessed

+Signed